Long Story Short: Omitted Variable Bias in Causal Machine Learning: Omitted Firm Characteristics in Evaluating the Effects of 401(k) Plan.

-Next we determine the exact bias, bounds, and confidence bounds on the ATE implied by the the posited scenario, as shown in Table~\ref{tab:401k}.
-Starting with the partially linear model, we see that the confounding scenario would create an estimated absolute bias of at most~$\$4,215$.
-Accounting for statistical uncertainty, we obtain a lower limit for the confidence bound of~$\$2,796$.
-The results for the fully nonparametric model are qualitatively similar, with point estimates and bounds for the ATE shifted down by roughly one thousand dollars.
+The exact bias, bounds, and confidence bounds on the ATE implied by the posited scenario are shown in Table~\ref{tab:401k}.\footnote{We use the same estimation procedure as described in footnote~\ref{foot:dml-fit}.} Starting with the partially linear model, the confounding scenario has an estimated absolute value of the bias of ~$\$4,196$.
+Accounting for statistical uncertainty, we obtain a lower limit for the confidence bound of~$\$2,497$.
+The results for the nonparametric model are qualitatively similar, with a bias of similar magnitude, and point estimates, bounds, and confidence bounds for the ATE shifted down by roughly one thousand dollars.
 Confidence bounds for group-wise ATEs can also be computed, and are shown in Figure~\ref{fig:401k-confounding}.
 Note how the bounds are still largely positive, with only a small excursion into the negative side in the case of the second quartile group.
-These results suggest that the main qualitative findings reported in earlier studies are rather robust to such violation of unconfoundedness.
+These results suggest that the main qualitative findings reported in earlier studies are relatively robust to plausible violations of unconfoundedness, such as the one specified by our confounding scenario.

-\paragraph{\textbf{Sensitivity Contour Plots.}} Thus far we have: (i) characterized the overall robustness of the short estimate against unobserved confounding; and, (ii) obtained (confidence) bounds for the ATE under a specific confounding scenario.
-We now turn our attention to sensitivity contour plots \citep{imbens2003sensitivity,CH2020,cinelli2020omitted}, allowing investigators to quickly and easily assess the robustness of their findings against \emph{any} postulated degree of confounding.
-Sensitivity contour plots for the absolute value of the bias, as well as for the estimated lower bound of the ATE, were already given in Figure~\ref{fig:contours-plm} of Section~\ref{sec:overview}.
-Here we provide analogous plots for the lower limit and upper limit of the confidence bounds for the ATE, considering the partially linear model (results are qualitatively similar for the nonparametric model).